 These people do it as kind of one-off freelance work or a side-gig.

 Medium-end freelance copywriters I know make: $75,000 – $150,000 per year

 These are people who call themselves copywriters, and have a reasonable network of people they work with.

 High-end freelance copywriters I know make: $300,000+ per year (and this numbers climbs).

 These are well-known people who can will high hourly numbers, or high per-gig fees.
 Generally they will only work with someone willing to pay them $25,000+ for a gig.
 Generally these people are ALSO very capable business people, and tend to either take equity in other companies, or have their own companies.

-If you think about my the 100 consults I did in 2014.
+If you think about those 100 consults I did in 2014 when I started.
 I billed them at an average of $300 per hour.
 I would book up to 3 per day (keep in mind I also run a business, so I couldn’t do them full-time).

 3 consults per day x $300 = $900/day

 Let’s say I did this just 3 days per week = $3,600/week.